When Should You Take The Leap To Be A Single Mother By Choice?

 As you can see, there’s no correct answer.
 The important thing is that you know the reality about fertility and explore what’s important to you so you can weigh the options and decide what to do.

 I’ve personally found that being a single mom is incredible.
+And census data shows that single moms are happier than those who marry.
 Certainly there are ways it’s more difficult, but there are also many ways that it’s simpler and more streamlined.
 I’ll never risk a custody battle and there’s no one to disagree with my parenting choices.
 Choosing to be a single mom and raising a baby alone was the right choice for me.

 Honestly, the only thing I regret is waiting so long to make the choice.
 When you’re in front of the choice to take an unconventional path, it’s hard and scary.
 It feels incredibly daunting.
 But from my own experience and my conversations with hundreds of single moms by choice, women rarely regret choosing to be a single mom–though many say they wish they had started sooner.